fauust/mariadb-pdf/README.md

 "add_depth": bool # whether or not to add depth numbers before each header

-"prettify_html": bool #indicates whether or not to prettify to output html -- BREAKS SOME FORMATTING, KEEP FALSE
+"logging": bool # whether or not to store csv issues in the issues.log file in output

+"remove_background_media": bool # removes the file icons in some pages

+"alert_on_pdf": bool # alerts with a notification upon completing pdf

+"alert_on_html": bool # alerts with a notification upon completing pdf

+"external_link_colour": string # modifies the external link colour

 "flatten_internal_contents": bool #whether or not to push each page's internal contents to the left (false sometimes leads to text overlap)